hyoyou/todo-mvc-lv/NOTES.md

       -> rails generate model item description

     Q: Does it impact the DB?
-Yes.
-I probably need an items table - associated with a list

-    When setting up db, think about 2 things:
+    A: Yes.
+I probably need an items table - associated with a list When setting up db, think about 2 things:
       # Wiring the schema -- The database - FK (foreign key)
       # Wiring my model with the association

     Q: Does it impact my URLS?
-No. Will be build directly on list show page
+    A: No. Will be build directly on list show page

     CREATE ACTION for an ITEM in a LIST - What is the URL / HTTP method for that?
     - The form is already present in the list show page
     - What URL does this form imply?
       POST /items #=> Doesn't describe which list we're adding an item to.
     - An item doesn't exist in our application outside of the context of the list it belongs to => Nested Resource POST /lists/:id/items items are nested under URLS of their parent list

 # Step 4: Add Validations